-Audit Committee have a role in reviewing and assessing the risk management arrangements of the authority.
+Audit Committee have a role in reviewing and assessing the risk management arrangements of the Authority.
 Meetings with the committee have resulted in some changes to the processes used to compile and update the risk register, leading to clarity of detail within the report.
-The views of the Committee are considered in this report.
+The Audit Committee was presented with a copy of the Quarter 4 Risk Register on 6th June 2019.
+The Committee noted the contents of the report for the last period and agreed for discussion at the next meeting on the development of the Council's Risk Appetite statement for comment.